 - 6.16.1 As with all development proposals, it is necessary to assess the Proposed Development in terms of its conformity and compliance with relevant planning policy and weigh its benefits and any significant adverse environmental effects against each other (the 'planning balance'). - 6.16.2 Section 6 of this Planning Statement has assessed the Proposed Development's conformity with the relevant local and national planning policy.
-The Applicant's assessment has not identified any conflicts with the statutory (local) development plan or the NPPF. - 6.16.3 This section of the Planning Statement demonstrates that significant adverse residual effects will arise in terms of the loss of agricultural soils, visual impacts on residential and recreational receptors at one viewpoint (Marsh Lane) and cumulative impacts with other planned developments on archaeological assets. - 6.16.4 Loss of agricultural soil would arise from the previously undeveloped land within the Site.
-This assumes the worst case scenario that the land is classified as Agricultural Land Classification Grade 3a ('Best and Most Versatile' agricultural land).
-The effect on the loss of agricultural soils would be mitigated by the implementation of a Soil Management Strategy which would confirm the different soil types and the most appropriate re-use for the different types of soil and how they should be handled, stored and replaced.
-In addition, despite its agricultural land classification, the configuration (triangular and atypical) and its location directly abutted by the existing VPI CHP Plant, the Network Rail Line and various roadways (e.g. Rosper Road) are considered to constrain its potential agricultural use of the land. - 6.16.5 Whilst the visual impacts at one location would be long-term, it is considered that the Proposed Development would be congruous with its context and that these effects would be limited to the localised landscape immediately adjacent to the Site with low potential for the surrounding landscape character to be adversely affected. - 6.16.6 The cumulative impacts on archaeological assets will be mitigated by the archaeological evaluation for the Proposed Development and the other two planned development. - 6.16.7 Despite the above, the Proposed Development, will have a number of very clear and substantial benefits, including significant beneficial effects for the capture of GHG emissions during operation, employment generated during the construction and decommissioning phases and contribution to creation of new habitat under the BNG Strategy. - 6.16.8 As such, the adverse effects are outweighed by the very substantial benefits of the Proposed Development.
+The Applicant's assessment has not identified any conflicts with the statutory (local) development plan or the NPPF. - 6.16.3 This section of the Planning Statement demonstrates that there would be no significant adverse residual effects that would arise from the Proposed Development, subject to employing the recommended mitigation measures.
+It concludes that any significant effects arising from the development would be beneficial in terms of climate change abatement and reduction of greenhouse gas emissions, and short-term employment generated during construction and

+- decommissioning, including the cumulative employment generated from the Proposed Development in conjunction with surrounding planned developments during construction. - 6.16.4 As such, the adverse effects are outweighed by the very substantial benefits of the Proposed Development.
 In the absence of material considerations to the contrary, planning permission should therefore be granted without delay.